 Since being elected to the Covington City Council in 2004, I have continued to focus on developing more activities and parks for our youth, developing a balance between economic development and the needs of our citizens, and to continue addressing the transportation issues of Covington, while continuing to pursue a balanced budget for our city.

 Our city means a lot to me.
-I've invested a lot of time and energy in helping to build our community and I wish to see our city continue to thrive both economically and as a great place to reside.
+I've invested a lot of time and energy in helping to build our community and I wish to see our city continue to thrive both economically and as a great place to live, work and play.

 I have been a resident of Covington since 1988.
-While living in Covington, I have been active in numerous organizations, including Covington Days, Covington Kiwanis Club, Covington Merchants Association, Covington Community Council and I have been the past chair of the Covington Chamber of Commerce.
+While living in Covington, I have been active in numerous organizations, including President of Covington Days, Covington Kiwanis Club, Covington Merchants Association, Covington Community Council and I have been the past chair of the Covington Chamber of Commerce, as well as the co-chair of the Covington Economic Development Council.
 I have also been involved with Reach Out Covington, Children's Miracle Network Telethon and I was voted Kiwanian of the Year 1993.
-I currently serve as the co-chair of the Covington Economic Development Council.
-I also participate in Sound Cities Association, and sit on the Growth Management Planning Council.
+I previously sat on the King County Flood Control District Advisory Committee and was chosen as the 2014 Covington Citizen of the Year.

 My wife, Michele, and I enjoy living in Covington, and we look forward to continue raising our family in this great city.